The NSTA Learning Center desires to showcase the real impact teachers and students

 such as university graduate programs are profiled.
 Using a case study-like approach,

-the chapter details the use of the National Science Teachers Association’s (NSTA)
+the chapter details the use of the National Science Teaching Association’s (NSTA)

 Learning Center, a collection of resources available to teachers that includes a